The Red Rising Hierarchy Explained

 Originally, the Colors were simply markers of social role, little more than uniforms.
 Over generations, however, the ruling Golds reshaped the system through genetic engineering, designing each Color to be biologically suited for their assigned function.
 As a result, the hierarchy became not only social but physical, closing off the possibility of natural upward mobility.

 For example, Obsidians are bred to be massive, strong, and physically imposing so they can serve as elite soldiers and bodyguards.
 Reds, the manual laborers, are engineered to be smaller, which means they require fewer resources and can fit easily into mine shafts.
-Golds are sculpted to be tall, hyper-intelligent, and incredibly strong, built to embody the myth of their inherent superiority.
+Golds are sculpted to be tall, hyper-intelligent, and incredibly strong, embodying the myth of their inherent superiority.

-Each Color develops its own dialects, customs, and belief systems, further strengthening the divides between them.
+Each Color develops its own dialects, customs, and belief systems, further strengthening the divide.
 Social engineering reinforces these boundaries: Obsidians are raised to believe Golds are literal gods, ensuring obedience; Reds are conditioned to be heterosexual, family-oriented, and to reproduce at very young ages to maintain a large labor force.
-Throughout the series, some low-Color individuals remain loyal to Gold authority when given a real chance to rebel, underscoring the system’s deep-rootedness.
+Throughout the series, some low-Color individuals remain loyal to Gold authority even when given a real chance to rebel, underscoring the system’s deep-rootedness.

-By shifting the basis of discrimination from race or ethnicity to engineered caste, Brown examines how inequality can manifest in different forms.
-Ultimately, the Color hierarchy becomes his vehicle for exploring themes such as revolutions, oppression, systemic power, and personal identity.
+By shifting the basis of discrimination from race or ethnicity to engineered caste, Brown examines inequality in different forms.
+Ultimately, the Color hierarchy becomes his vehicle for exploring themes such as revolutions, systemic oppression, and personal identity.

 HighColors — The ruling and professional elite